 After reading that title you might be asking yourself how can social media be costly given that all of the basic platforms are free.
-Good question but don't think in terms of conventional marketing expenses, think in terms of risk to brand and reputation.
-If your approach is done poorly, a common social media mistake, a local business can risk their good brick and mortar reputation by creating profiles on social media networks that don't reflect their business mission, level of service, value or personality.
+Good question but don’t think in terms of conventional marketing expenses, think in terms of risk to brand and reputation.
+If your approach is done poorly, common social media mistakes, a local business can risk their good brick and mortar reputation by creating profiles on social media networks that don’t reflect their business mission, level of service, value or personality.
 Protect yourself and develop a plan that will allow your local business to ride the social media wave rather than get pounded by it.

 Avoid These 5 Common Social Media Mistakes That Can Cost You New Business & Customer Loyalty

 1) Deciding to go “social” without knowing why.
 There isn’t a day that goes by without references to social media.
 Hashtag this, hashtag that, like us on Facebook, share with a friend and all the other catch phrases convince business owners that they have to be on a social media network because everybody else is.
 That’s partly true.
 The key is to create a plan and map out what exactly you hope to accomplish and how you are going to do it and how to measure performance.
 Without a roadmap, without identifying how much time you have to devote to this campaign, you’ll find yourself in a huge time sucking project that could do more harm than good.

 2) Joining every Social Media platform.
 There are hundreds of social networks with new “niche oriented” networks popping up every day.
 Randomly joining networks is about as effective as sending out a spam email blast.
 You want to identify which platform is most popular with your customers and you can do that by asking them.
 It’s likely that the platform that your customer prefers will also be the platform that ideal prospects hang out at.
 Limiting your involvement to the most targeted and beneficial social platforms lets you focus your efforts and doesn’t stretch you out to thin.